Globe

 • The new law applies to all employers and employees in the private sector that implement a telecommuting program.

 • The term “telecommuting program” is defined as a set of voluntarily and mutually agreed upon policies and guidelines that allow the employee to work from an alternative workplace.
-It could be in the form of a separate policy, or incorporated into other existing policies or employment agreements, or other convenient forms.
+It could be a separate policy or incorporated into other existing policies or employment agreements, or other convenient forms.

 • The terms and conditions of telecommuting shall not be less than the minimum labor standards, or less than any applicable company policy or practice, individual contract, or collective bargaining agreement.